UoA-eResearch/git-novice/episodes/09-conflict.md

  create mode 100644 guacamole.jpg
 ```

-Suppose that Xin has added a similar picture in the meantime.
+Suppose that Shen has added a similar picture in the meantime.
 her is a picture of a guacamole with nachos, but it is *also* called `guacamole.jpg`.
 When Sarah tries to push, she gets a familiar message: